nicklalone/CIST_2500/10_TvZvP/day1.md

 ![[1v2tail.png]]

-I highly recommend this super good video: https://www.youtube.com/watch?v=XHPIEp-3yC0&ab_channel=TheOrganicChemistryTutor
+I highly recommend this super fantastic video: https://www.youtube.com/watch?v=XHPIEp-3yC0&ab_channel=TheOrganicChemistryTutor

 But the question here that is important is, "How do I decide between One-sample, two-sample, or paired t-test?" and to this, we can state the following: